A topic from the subject of Theoretical Chemistry in Chemistry.

 2. Unit Conversion:

-- Interconverting between units is key for accurate measurements.
+- Interconverting between units is key for accurate measurements and calculations.

 3. Dimensional Analysis:

-- Solves problems by equating units on both sides of an equation.
+- Solves problems by ensuring consistent units on both sides of an equation.
+This method is crucial for verifying the correctness of calculations and identifying potential errors.

 Equipment and Techniques